 RELATED TRAINING & EDUCATION

-If you’re looking to improve your current seminar marketing efforts, or are thinking about doing seminars for the first time, or have given up on seminars but would reconsider doing them again the right way, this special 3-part presentation series entitled, “Everything You Need to Know About How to Successfully Plan, Market, Facilitate & Present Successful Estate Planning Seminars” is a must for you.
+If you’re looking to improve your current seminar marketing efforts, or are thinking about doing seminars for the first time, or have given up on seminars but would reconsider doing them again the right way, join us for a special 3-part presentation series re-broadcast entitled, “Everything You Need to Know About How to Successfully Plan, Market, Facilitate & Present Successful Estate Planning Seminars” is a must for you.
+You can attend the live re-broadcast or download the series immediately.

 ABOUT THE AUTHOR